zhengqmark/yarn-ec2/README.md

-                        them in (default: us-east-1) -z ZONE, --zone=ZONE  Availability zone to launch instances in, or 'all' to spread slaves across multiple (an additional $0.01/Gb for bandwidthbetween zones applies) (default: a single zone chosen at random)
+                        them in (default: us-east-1) -z ZONE, --zone=ZONE  Availability zone to launch instances in, or 'all' to spread slaves across multiple (an additional $0.01/Gb for bandwidthbetween zones applies) (default: us-east-
+                        1a)
   -a AMI, --ami=AMI     Amazon Machine Image ID to use -v YARN_VERSION, --yarn-version=YARN_VERSION
                         Version of YARN to use: 'X.Y.Z' or a specific git hash